nxtkofi/LightningNvim/README.md

 ![Showcase](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExeHRkbGxuMnY2Mnh5eXF2aHVhNWRtd2QxZDF1MTVydm5idWZkcnBpcyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/0fq1PBCdISAc2DckVg/giphy.gif)<br>
 If You're using kitty You can preview images inside of neovim and paste them with `<leader>v`!
-The script on `<leader>v` automatically searches the closest `/assets/` directory and pastes an image there.
+The script on `<leader>v` automatically searches the closest `/assets/` directory (up to 3 dirs up) and pastes an image there.
 If it can't find one - it creates it for you!

 ## LightningNvim
 Was made for people who just like me want to stay in a flow for as long as possible.
-LightningNvim provides
+LightningNvim is perfect for Web Developers, because it provides
-- Debugging tools for Java and Typescript (React too).
+- Debugging tools:
+    * Java
+    * C#
+    * Typescript
+    * React
+    * Vue
 - In-file text translation
-- Markdown files support
+- Markdown rendering support
 - Obsidian integration
 - AutoSave
 - pasting images from clipboard into Your .md files<br/>